patriciamcphee/aboutme/_docs/ux-writing-samples.md

 ## How-to Video Scripts

 >**Project:**  Work-related<br />
->**Description:**  I was provided with pre-recorded how-to videos with scripts to do the voice over, but some of the scripts needed work, and the video had no audio to reference.
+>**Description:**  My client provided pre-recorded how-to videos with scripts to do the voice-over, but some of the scripts needed work, and the video had no audio to reference.
 I needed to be resourceful, so I found the user guide, which helped, but to write a quality script, I needed to watch the video many times to add context to the actions in the video.
-I also did the editing and final production of both audio (in Audacity) and video (Adobe Premiere Pro).  <br />
+I also edited and produced both audio (in Audacity) and video (Adobe Premiere Pro).  <br />
->**Date of project:** October/November 2019
+>**Date of the project:** October/November 2019

 #### Checksum Configuration